Walton-Trailers/Walton-Trailers-Configurator/replit.md

 - Changed "Order Now" button text to "Proceed" in the configurator for clearer user flow
 - Shortened "Download Spec Sheet" button text to "Spec Sheet" for better mobile display
 - Replaced Total MSRP section with Tesla-style pricing display featuring large price, "Vehicle Price" label, dropdown indicator, and prominent "Order Now" button
+- Made pricing display stick to bottom of screen like Tesla's configurator with fixed positioning
 - Added "Find Dealer" button alongside "Spec Sheet" button for improved dealer discovery
 - Button appears when moving from model configuration to the summary step